The denomination and social object of a democratic non for profit private sport association defines a Sport.

 To be a member of SportAccord, obtain recognition of the International Olympic Committee, to be a member of ARISF, comply with and enforce the Anti-doping WADA World Anti-Dopping Agency Code and comply with and enforce with the deliberate CAS-Court of Arbitration for Sport.

 KITESPORTS IS A WINDSPORT

-Involves the wind-power caught by a kite attached by lines to the kiter/rider harness controlled by the hands by a command that can be a control bar with the aim of achieving the tractive movement.
-The bar (the command) controls the strength of the kite, the velocity and the direction of the movement.
+Involves the wind-power caught by a kite/wing remotly attached by lines or directly with handles to the kiter/rider/winger.
+Using (or not) a harness to controlling the wing with the hands by a command that can be a control bar with the aim of achieving the tractive movement.
+The bar (the command) controls the strength of the kite, the velocity and the direction of the flying wing movement.
 The tractive movement can be achieved on the water surface (Kitesurf), snow (Snowkite) or land (Landkite) depending on the kind of board/feet equipment. .

 PHYSICAL AND COORDINATION SPORT

 With the same kite/wing, bar and harness all disciplines of Kitesports can be practiced.
 The wind force is borne by the weight of the body and not by the hands, that are free just to control the direction and velocity of the movement with the bar.
 KITESPORTS is a physical sport: all body moves and the rider needs great coordination between hands, arms, feet, legs and abdomen.
 It´s almost impossible and not wise to learn alone and it takes time to get the muscular memory to ride a kite and get the coordination.
 The first stage of learning Kitesports always starts with how to control the kite and the 1st lesson is how to pull the security system instinctively on the bar.
 Only after this phase will be possible the learning of the coordination with the feet equipment.

 IFKO has the aim of promoting the ideals, principles and objectives behind the Olympic Movement.